ladri8/property_valuation_challenge/README.md

 The current model assumes minimal preprocessing.
 However, real-world pipelines benefit from rigorous data cleaning, handling of missing values and outliers, and standardization of numeric features.
 Additionally, using a separate validation dataset (in addition to train/test splits) would enable better hyperparameter tuning and help detect overfitting early in the pipeline.

 2. Schema Enforcement and Stability:
 I added a Pandera-based validation step to ensure basic schema consistency.
 While it's not fully enforced to preserve the original notebook structure, this step helps detect shifts in feature distributions over time.
-More robust schema enforcement — potentially using tools like Weights & Biases — would improve model stability as data evolves.
+More robust schema enforcement, potentially using tools like Weights & Biases would improve model stability as data evolves.

 3. Data Versioning:
 A step of data versioning with tools like DVC, will also benefit the pipeline as things scale.
 So the datasets and the changes are kept